NadiaHolmlund/BDS_M1_Exam/README.md

 ## Business Data Science - Module 1 - Exam

-The following project was completed after 4 weeks on the MSc programme in Business Data Science at Aalborg University.
-During the exam we had the opportunity to test our newly aquired skills in Python, focusing on EDA, UML, SML and visualization hereof in Streamlit.
+This project was completed after module 1 on the Data Science programme.
+The project resulted in a job searching platform named JobHunter 🔍.
+During the project we performed data preprocessing, EDA and geoplotting to gain insights into the underlying data and identify any patterns or anomalies.

+Subsequently, we developed an UML recommender system to identify similar jobs based on cosine similarity.
+Moreover, we developed a SML prediction model to predict the most suitable job industry for an individual based on a given set of features.

+In summary, the project provided our team with valuable experience in applying data science techniques, including EDA, unsupervised and supervised machine learning, and data visualization to real-world datasets.
+The project's outcomes demonstrated the practical utility of these techniques in solving real-world problems.

 Click the link below to check out the Streamlit: https://nadiaholmlund-bds-m1-exam-bds-m1-exam-streamlit-gem5mj.streamlitapp.com/